 You don’t believe that?
 Then come by, get to know us and our office – and discover our fabrics!

-Benjamin is a Lebenskleidung Co-Founder and thus part of it since the very beginning.
-He studied German, Politics and Human Geography and lived for several years in Denmark and India - years that have shaped him.
-In Kerala, where he spent two semesters abroad, he encountered things he could not forget.
-The dimensions of the global textile industry, the consequences for those whom we see too infrequently and, ultimately, the question of what to do to live more sustainably, have for the first time come to our attention here in all urgency.
-And they are the ones who laid the foundation for the Lebenskleidung project.
+Benjamin is the co-founder of Lebenskleidung and has been with us from the beginning.
+He studied German, politics and human geography and lived for several years in Denmark and India - years that were formative for him.
+In Kerala in southern India, where he spent two semesters abroad, he encountered things he could no longer forget.
+The extent of the global textile industry, the consequences for those we see far too seldom, and ultimately the question of what can be done to live more sustainably, became clear to him here for the first time in all their urgency.
+And they are also what laid the foundation for the Lebenskleidung project.

-Ben likes to travel, is still regular in India and very active.
-He is an eloquent speaker and not infrequently the one who informs and engages with the audience at the many global talks and conferences we attend.
-Besides, it is a kind of running lexicon.
-No matter whether it is about the current political events or the latest results of the Bundesliga: Ben is not only always super-informed, but also likes to discuss his life - and he likes to be surprised sometimes.
-His credo: "It is no measure of health to be well adjusted to a profoundly sick society."
-(J.Krishnamurti)
+Ben likes to travel, is still regularly in India and is very active in general.
+He is an eloquent speaker and therefore, not for nothing, often the one who informs and engages with the audience at the numerous global talks and conferences we attend.
+He is also interested in a wide range of topics.
+Whether it's current political events or the latest Bundesliga results.
+In life, Ben keeps it true to the motto of Jiddu Krishnamurti: "It is no measure of health to be well adjusted to a profoundly sick society."

 Enrico is a real nature boy.
 He was born in Storkow, Brandenburg, surrounded by forests and lakes - and the good school of natural history, which that must have been, can still be felt today.
 We owe to him not only the beautiful office greenery, but also the probably largest fund of knowledge about everything that has to do with sustainability - from the most delicious food to the best daily moisturizer.
 No wonder, because since 2004, for him everything revolves around ecologically beautiful things.
 When Enrico was 19, he ended up in the German capital, where he still lives today.
 His and Ben's paths intersected during the simultaneous exchange year in India, and it quickly became clear that they wanted to make a difference together.